clemrouxx/markdown-preprint/example/example.md

 # Examples
 ## Modification of basic features

 In our program, all inserted images will be transformed into Figures.
-As such, the program expects a label (just after the image, preceded with a "^"), and a caption (A paragraph of text just after the label and a line break).
+As such, the program expects a label (just after the image, preceded with a caret "^"), and a caption (A paragraph of text just after the label and a line break).
 The usual prefix "fig:" for the label will be added automatically.

 ![80%](ducks.png)
 ^ducks